sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 With this foundation, you're now ready to bring GitOps best practices to complex, real-world application deployments across your OpenShift environments.

 You can learn more about GitOps from this [GitOps Workshop Guide](https://openshiftdemos.github.io/openshift-gitops-workshop/openshift-gitops-workshop/index.html).

+Here is another example of running a mix of pods and VMs with [Elasticsearch](https://github.com/purefield/ocp-virt/blob/main/README.md).